 My friends.
 Winter is coming.
 I dread it long before I come to accept it as a fact of life, and I often get so wrapped up in preparing for winter that I forget that nature is throwing a pre-winter party and we’re all invited.
+Camping in the fall is one of the best ways to make the most of the spectacular autumn scenery, secluded trails, and bug-free living.
+And there’s no better place to go camping in the fall than New England.

-Fall camping in New England allows you make the most of the spectacular autumn scenery, secluded trails, and quiet campgrounds.
 Now is the perfect time to book your fall camping trip in New England, before frigid, damp nights send you running for the nearest woodstove.
 Even if you live for warm, starry nights, fireflies, and smoky campfires, you can revel in this short, sweet season.

-This is one of Vermont’s most secluded and remote state parks.
+Brighton State Park is one of Vermont’s most secluded and remote state parks.
 Located near Island Pond in the spectacular Northeast Kingdom, it’s a magical escape from the stresses of the modern world.
 Fall camping is special at Brighton State Park.
 Not only are the colors beyond gorgeous, but you can rent a cabin, move in for the weekend, and disappear from reality.
 Hike the trails that hug the shores of Spectacle Pond before delving deep into the dark and mysterious Boreal Forest.
 Rent a kayak and tool around the silent glacial pond before heading back to camp for an autumn fire.
-Brighton State Park is open for camping until Columbus Day.
+Brighton State Park is open for fall camping until Columbus Day.

 Something to consider: Fall camping is cold up here.
 Consider renting a cabin or packing your long-johns.